 3 Situations where you can get away with overpricing

-The price at which customers are willing to pay for a product is not solely dependent on its actual value.
+The price point at which customers are willing to pay for a product is not solely dependent on its actual value.
 Your customers' perceived value is an essential component.
 Fortunately, perceived value can be molded, thus allowing you to overprice products without compromising sales volumes.

 When a startup charges high prices for products it will be impossible to justify that value to the consumer.
 However, a company that has been around for a long time and is famous for its high-quality products and services can overprice and still generate sales.